aptos-labs/aptos-wallet-adapter/packages/wallet-adapter-react/README.md

 As part of the wallet adapter repo we provide a wallet connect UI package that provides a wallet connect button and a wallet select modal.

 The available UI Packages are

 - [shadcn/ui](../../apps/nextjs-example/README.md#use-shadcnui-wallet-selector-for-your-own-app)
 - [Ant Design](<(../wallet-adapter-ant-design/)>)
 - [MUI](../wallet-adapter-mui-design/)

+If you want to create your own wallet selector UI from existing components and styles in your app, `@aptos-labs/wallet-adapter-react` provides a series of headless components and utilities to simplify this process so that you can focus on writing CSS instead of implementing business logic.
+For more information, check out the [Building Your Own Wallet Selector](./docs/BYO-wallet-selector.md) document.

 #### Examples